 No Equipment Worries

 First and foremost, you should know that you won’t have to worry about the equipment.
-If you own a treadmill, you will have to properly maintain that machine.
+If you own a treadmill or a recumbent bike, you will have to properly maintain that machine.
 This can be very expensive and time-consuming.
 Plus, you never know when it is going to malfunction for good.
 This is a serious problem and it will remain in the back of your mind while you jog along.
 This is something you can ignore when you’re at the gym.

 The staff will handle the equipment problems.
 If an elliptical tears up, you won’t be the one paying to have it replaced.